17 July 2020

 Achieving the Sustainable Development Goals

-The course will draw examples and case studies from various countries and different thematic areas including poverty, inequalities, sustainability, human capital, the environment, and peace and justice institutions.
+The course will draw examples and case studies from various countries and different thematic areas including poverty, inequalities, education, healthcare, environmental protection, sustainability, and peace and justice institutions.

 Dr Alberto Asquer